Why Stator Earth Fault Protection is required for a Generator?

 Drawback of Third Harmonic Protection:

 Third harmonic protections may not work with all generators, and may not work at all times on a generator.
-The third harmonic values are available to the protection vary with operational mode and power output (real and reactive).
+The third harmonic values that are available to the protection vary with operational mode and power output (real and reactive).

 Neutral Injection – 64S: